Leading the way in pledge to get nature positive by 2030

 As part of the G7 Nature Compact, the UK has committed to nature positivity by 2030, reinforced through a legally-binding and world leading target in the Environment Bill to halt species decline.
 This target is not only crucial to achieving net zero carbon goals, but also to sustaining the healthy ecosystem that we all depend on.

-The CSB, a group of business leaders appointed by Defra to advise on how businesses can achieve the government’s 25 Year Environment Plan, launched its ‘Get Nature Positive campaign’ and its Nature Handbook for business, back in October 2021 to help businesses understand the impact they have on nature and support them in navigating the global effort to arrest the decline in nature by 2030.
+The CSB, a group of business leaders appointed by Defra to advise on how businesses can achieve the government’s 25 Year Environment Plan, launched its ‘Get Nature Positive campaign’, back in October 2021 to help businesses understand the impact they have on nature and support them in navigating the global effort to arrest the decline in nature by 2030.
 The Nature Handbook includes 140 actions across six business sectors for nature.
 The Handbook, developed with Accenture, also sets out to help businesses supercharge their carbon strategies through nature-based solutions to climate change.

-At today’s event in Glasgow, hosted by Liv Garfield, Council for Sustainable Businesses CEO, a range of CEOs and Group Heads of Sustainability from multinational businesses will come together to share their work and make new announcements, with the aim of inspiring more businesses to look at opportunities to protect nature and boost biodiversity.
+At today’s event in Glasgow, hosted by Liv Garfield, Council for Sustainable Businesses CEO, a range of CEOs and Group Heads of Sustainability from multinational businesses will come together to share their work and make new announcements, to inspire more businesses to look at opportunities to protect nature and boost biodiversity.

 Every business in the UK, whether they know it or not, impacts nature and has a role to play in protecting it.
 No nature, no business – it’s that simple.
 There should not need to be a choice between business success and nature, the two should go hand in hand.